yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 [warpbench]: http://www.yesodweb.com/blog/2011/03/preliminary-warp-cross-language-benchmarks
 [snapbench]: http://snapframework.com/blog/2010/11/17/snap-0.3-benchmarks
-[^benchmarkdigression]: There are many to say about these benchmarks.
-But in the end Haskell should be far faster.
+[^benchmarkdigression]: One can argue these benchmark contains many problems.
+But benchmark are just here to give an order of idea.
+The main result they show Haskell is very fast.
 [^speeddigression]: Generally _high level_ Haskell is slower than C, but _low level_ Haskell is equivalent to C speed.
 It means that even if you can easily link C code with Haskell, this is not needed to reach the same speed.
 Nonetheless it is not comparable to Ruby/Python.
 [^nodejstroll]: If you are curious, you can search about [the Fibonacci node.js troll](http://www.unlimitednovelty.com/2011/10/nodejs-has-jumped-shark.html).
 Without any tweaking, [Haskell handled this problem perfectly](http://mathias-biilmann.net/posts/2011/10/is-haskell-the-cure).
 I tested it myself using yesod instead of Snap.
 [haskellvsruby]: http://shootout.alioth.debian.org/u64q/benchmark.php?test=all&lang=ghc&lang2=yarv